-Our subsidiary Chevron Liberia Limited is exploring for energy resources in deepwater concessions off the coast of Liberia.
+Our subsidiary Chevron Liberia Limited has deepwater interests off the coast of Liberia.
 Working with international and Liberian partners, we have drilled some of the first deepwater wells in Liberia in decades.

 In Liberia, Chevron works through our subsidiary Chevron Liberia Limited.
 In September 2010, the Liberian government granted Chevron approval to acquire interests in three deepwater blocks.
-Just a few months later, in 2011, Chevron opened an office in the capital, Monrovia.
+Since 2011, Chevron has maintained an office in the capital, Monrovia.

 in the community